 Be warned that most cab drivers in Brooklyn and the Bronx only know how to get to Manhattan.
 If you are trying to navigate through other Burroughs it is best to MapQuest it before you hail a cab so you can tell the driver where to go.

 Be efficient and have your fare ready ahead of time.
 Cabs will not break bills over $20 and most will be out of change.
-Bring small bills and be sure to tip.
+Bring small bills or use your credit card, and be sure to tip.
 General tipping guideline:

-If carrying luggage or boxes tip $1 per item going in the trunk and $1 for items going out of the trunk if the cab driver aids you.
-If the driver simply opens the trunk from inside of the car and lets you do the work $1 for all is fine.
+If transporting luggage or boxes tip $2 per item going in the trunk if the cab driver aids you.
+If the driver simply opens the trunk from inside of the car and lets you do the work don't tip for luggage at all.
+Lazy drivers don't get tips.

 Tipping beyond luggage can be figured according to the length of the trip.
 If it is a short trip tip $1 and always round up.
-For example, if the fair is $4.50 round it to $5 and tip $1 totaling $6.
-If your fare is $17 you should tip $3.
-Most cab drivers' rent the car and pay high rental fees and high gas prices.
+For example, if the fair is $4.50, round it to $5 and tip $1 for a total of $6.
+If your fare is $17, tip $3.
+Most cabies rent the car, pay high rental fees and high gas prices.
 They, like all tipped professionals in New York City, depend on your tips to make their living.
 Be kind and tip fairly.
-If you are unsure simply tip around 15 to 20% of the fare.
+If you are unsure simply tip around 15% to 20% of the fare.

 Most taxis now accept all major credit cards.
 These cards can be swiped from your seat on the high tech screen behind the driver.